 Companies need to be able to interact with and sell to their customers as efficiently as possible.
 This reality coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrates data analytics with sales and marketing functions.

 ZoomInfo’s main competitor is LinkedIn which is owned by Microsoft (NASDAQ:MSFT), but there are plenty of smaller competitors in this space whether public, like TechTarget (NASDAQ:TTGT), or private, like Clearbit or FullContact.

-As you can see below, ZoomInfo's revenue growth has been very strong over the last two years, growing from $197.6 million in Q3 FY2021 to $313.8 million this quarter.
+As you can see below, ZoomInfo's revenue growth has been strong over the last two years, growing from $222.3 million in Q4 FY2021 to $316.4 million this quarter.

-Next quarter's guidance suggests that ZoomInfo is expecting revenue to grow 2.95% year on year to $310.5 million, slowing down from the 35.7% year-on-year increase it recorded in the same quarter last year.
+Next quarter's guidance suggests that ZoomInfo is expecting revenue to grow 2.6% year on year to $308.5 million, slowing down from the 24.4% year-on-year increase it recorded in the same quarter last year.
 For the upcoming financial year, management expects revenue to be $1.27 billion at the midpoint, growing 2.5% year on year compared to the 12.9% increase in FY2023.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ZoomInfo's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 88.8% in Q3.
+ZoomInfo's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 88.9% in Q4.